fahminlb33/fahminlb33/readme.md

 <p align="center">
 I'm a C#/JavaScript developer, mainly working as backend for cloud services.
-Most of my experience is based on wokring on freelance projects since 2015.
+Most of my experience is based on working on freelance projects since 2015.
 Currently learning about data science and machine learning using Python, TensorFlow and Scikit-Learn.